pekam/finnish-tax-report-util/README.md

 ```

 6. Install dependencies with `npm install`
+7. If you had unclosed positions at the start of the year, edit the
+   `getUnclosedEntriesFromPreviousYears.ts` file to provide their entry
+   transactions, so they can be used in the FIFO pnl calculations
-7. Execute the program with `npm start`
+8. Execute the program with `npm start`

 This will generate several files in the result directory: